VinceFasanello/FS_Code_Supplement/ReadMe.txt

 This repository contains code and data sufficient to reproduce the analyses & results within the manuscript "Fluctuating selection facilitates the discovery of broadly effective but difficult to reach adaptive outcomes in yeast."

-This project consisted of (1) a 500 generation experimental evolution experiment within which the proportions of evolving barcoded yeast strains were monitored over 50 days (Subdirectory: Evoluitonary_Dynamics), and (2)
+This project consisted of (1) a 500 generation experimental evolution experiment within which the proportions of evolving barcoded yeast strains were monitored over 50 days (Subdirectory: Evoluitonary_Dynamics), and (2) a series of competition based fitness assays designed to measure the fitness of ancestral and evolved yeast strains relative to a common ancestor (Subdirectory: Fitness_Assays).
+The manuscript referenced above focuses on the data and analyses associated with the Fitness_Assays portion of this repository.
+Details follow.

-Evolutionary_Dynamics:
-	1_FastQtoCounts -- the ED_FastqtoCounts.R script in the R_Workflow directory converts FastQ files from the evolution experiment into counts matrices used in the following step.
-		***FastQ files are not provided (large file size), but are available on demand from Vince Fasanello, vincefasanello@gmail.com.
-	2_CountstoAnalysis -- the ED_Prepare_Datasets.rmd script in this directory converts raw counts matrices to dataframes formatted for analysis.

-Fitness_Assays:
-	1_FastQtoCounts -- the FA_Lib1_FastQtoCounts.R script in the Library_1/R_Workflow directory converts FastQ files from the Fitness Assays sequencing library 1 into counts matrices used in the following step. the FA_Lib2_FastQtoCounts.R script in the Library_2/R_Workflow directory converts FastQ files from the Fitness Assays sequencing library 2 into counts matrices used in the following step.
-		***FastQ files are not provided (large file size), but are available on demand from Vince Fasanello, vincefasanello@gmail.com.
-	2_CountstoAnalysis -- the FA_Prepare_Datasets.rmd script in this directory combines the raw counts matrices and converts the combined data to dataframes formatted for analysis.
-	3_Analysis -- The FS_Analysis.rmd script in this directory conducts all analyses, produces all figures, and provides all data necessary to reproduce the tables included in the manuscript.

-Manually_Modified_Publication_Tables:
-	Contains all tables and supplemental tables referenced throughout the manuscript.
-Tables are produced from 3_Analysis data and outputs with formatting modification.

-Manuscript:
-	Contains the manuscript as submitted to BioArchive.

-Submitted_Data_&_Metadata:
-	Contains the raw counts matrices and required metadata for analysis as submitted to Open Source Foundation (OSF).
+Data parsing, processing, and analyses were conducted in three steps: (1) convert raw fastq files to counts matrices, (2) join counts data with experiment and methodological metadata, and (3) conduct analyses, produce figures & tables.
+Each step has a corresponding subdirectory within the Fitness_Assays subdirectory.
+R notebooks within are fully commented and include headers describing the file purpose, inputs, and outputs.

+Final dataframes for main analyses are found within the file Fitness_Assays/2_CountstoAnalysis/Formatted_Data/FitAssayData.Rdata.
+Upon loading this file three tables will be available for exploration and analysis "my", "myrc", and "myrcw".
+Each table contains metadata and fitness information with the same source but different formats for summarization.
+Table "my" has 1 row per [assay environment]X[replicate]X[barcode ID], table "myrc" is further summarized to 1 row per [assay environment]X[barcode ID] and table "myrcw" is the most summarized to  row per [barcode ID].
+These three levels of data summarization are provided for convienience of analysis and plotting.
+Raw counts tables (converted directly from FastQ originals) are available at the following location: Outputs/Collected_Data_&_Metadata/Fitness_Assays/...